 Many of our parents and graduates describe the Vashon Island public school system as having the attributes of a private school education.
-We offer high quality academic programs and a wide range of opportunities in the arts, sports, music, and travel in the classroom and through co-curricular clubs and activities.
+We offer high quality academic programs and a wide range of opportunities in the arts, sports, music, and travel both in the classroom and through co-curricular clubs and activities.
 Our schools reflect the commitment of our faculty and staff, the participation and dedication of our parents and families, and the contributions of our vibrant community partner organizations.

 Our mission, “to equip every student to engage, thrive, and contribute within an ever-changing world,” guides our commitment to the success of every student.
 Our joy is to know every student as an individual and to provide each student with the tools and learning opportunities they need to prepare for college or a career, and ultimately to lead productive lives as citizens.

 The culture within each of our three public schools is built upon a deep compassion and caring for one another.
-Our teachers and staff are renown for their experience, qualifications and commitment.
+Our teachers and staff are renowned for their experience, qualifications and commitment.
 They work together both within departments and across grade levels to ensure continuity of curriculum and support for students.

 Our public schools thrive because of our community of support.
-Our curriculum is greatly enhanced by contributions of funding from Vashon Partners in Education, Vashon PTSA, Vashon Island Public Schools Foundation, among others.
+Our curriculum is greatly enhanced by contributions of funding from Vashon Partners in Education, Vashon PTSA, and Vashon Island Public Schools Foundation, among others.
 Thanks to partnerships with Vashon Youth and Family Services and Vashon Alliance to Reduce Substance Abuse, our learning community has access to education and resources directed towards mental and physical health.

 I invite you to visit our campus and see our award-winning schools first hand.
 We look forward to extending you a warm welcome.